 Step 1.
 Know What Truly Matters to You

-To achieve a goals, it has to matter to you.
+To achieve a goal, it has to matter to you.
 If it doesn’t really matter, you won’t do it.

 When our goals are motivated by our own true values and aspirations, structural tension is easy to create.

 Even though it might sound obvious, I have to say, a lot of people aren’t creating according to their true values and aspirations.
 They are trying to create goals that are built around concepts or ideals they hold.